I have been to a lot of places here in the Phils now, but my recent trip to Palawan was one of the most memorable experiences I’ve ever made.

 Great views over Maremegmeg Beach (they have some bungalow resorts, bars and restaurants there).

-And that’s a part of the Bacuit Archipelago on the other side:
+And this is a part of the Bacuit Archipelago on the other side:

 After I enjoyed the views there for a while, I finished my drive to El Nido, which is Spanish for “The Nest”.